 - Where to stay on San Salvador Island

-- Best Luxury Hotel in the Bahamas – The Ocean Club, A Four Seasons Resort, Bahamas
+- Luxury Hotel in the Bahamas – The Ocean Club, A Four Seasons Resort, Bahamas

-- Best Mid-Range Hotel in the Bahamas – Cape Santa Maria Beach Resort
+- Mid-Range Hotel in the Bahamas – Cape Santa Maria Beach Resort

-- Best Budget Hotel in the Bahamas – Hideaways Exuma
+- Budget Hotel in the Bahamas – Hideaways Exuma

-- Best Vacation Rental in the Bahamas – Luxury Villa on the Beach
+- Vacation Rental in the Bahamas – Luxury Villa on the Beach

-- Best Family-Friendly Hotel in the Bahamas – The Royal at Atlantis
+- Family-Friendly Hotel in the Bahamas – The Royal at Atlantis

-- Best Resort in the Bahamas – Grand Isle Resort and Residences
+- Resort in the Bahamas – Grand Isle Resort and Residences

 Best Areas to Stay in the Bahamas

-- Best area for first-timers/tourists – New Providence Island
+- Area for first-timers/tourists – New Providence Island

-- Best area for luxury travelers – Harbour Island
+- Area for luxury travelers – Harbour Island

-- Best area for shopping – Freeport, Grand Bahama Island
+- Area for shopping – Freeport, Grand Bahama Island

-- Best area for unique experiences – The Exumas
+- Area for unique experiences – The Exumas

-- Best area for romance – San Salvador Island
+- Area for romance – San Salvador Island

 Where to Stay in the Bahamas